Galya777/Criptography/Ceasar Sypher/README.md

-The chipher but in C#.
+The chipher but in C# and Java.